BaumSebastian/DaRUS-Dataset-Interaction/README.md

 ## Overview

 This package provides a simple interface to download complete datasets or specific files from DaRUS repositories like [FEM Dataset](https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/DARUS-4801).
-It handles authentication, file filtering, and download management.
+It handses authentication, file filtering, and download management.

 ## Installation